Machine Learning

 There are two types of quantization training strategies to lower the memory usage of a LLM [40]:

-The easiest way to train an existing LLM is to run it with Ollama, provide it with the information and instructions on what to do, and then save the model.
+Although it is not training, the easiest way to make a LLM aware of your data is to give it context first.
+Run the LLM with Ollama, provide it with the information and instructions on what to do, and then save the model.
+Alternatively, use a Modelfile to define MESSAGE instructions.
+When a user loads the model, they will see the message history.

 $ ollama run <MODEL>